andrew-pa/andrew-pa.github.io/posts/cavern-report-1/post.md

 Another thing I am really happy about is the existence of unit tests in the system.
 There are currently 772 unit tests[^2], and they all run independent of the actual kernel or target system which makes them a lot easier to integrate into the development process.
-Having tests often exposes hard to find bugs in core algorithms early, so that they don't crop up when you're debugging something different, which is really nice.
+Having tests often exposes hard-to-find bugs in core algorithms early, so that they don't crop up when you're debugging something different, which is really nice.
 One place this has really come in handy is the [page table implementation](https://github.com/andrew-pa/cavern/blob/main/kernel_core/src/memory/page_table.rs).
 Getting the various algorithms that manipulate page tables correct can be tricky, due to their somewhat awkward, hardware-oriented layout in memory, not to mention the number of places with potential off-by-one indexing errors.
 Nothing is worse than trying to debug something else and finally discovering that its because a page mapping happened incorrectly (which happened more than once in `k`), so using unit tests to really make sure this part of the system was correct has helped a lot.